This chapter describes how to work with Complex Files in Oracle Data Integrator.

 Name of the element to take as the root table of the schema.
 This value is case sensitive.
 This property can be used for reverse-engineering for example a specific section of the Native Schema.
 This parameter is mandatory.

 Name of the relational schema where the complex file will be loaded.
-This parameter is optional.
+This parameter is mandatory.

 This schema will be selected when creating the physical schema under the Complex File data server.